pderichs/kalkulator/README.md

 - FEAT: Add application settings (e.g. size of undo steps)
 - DOC: Add explanation of functions (especially behaviour of eq)
 - FEAT: Cell comments
 - FEAT: Make cell reference and cell_range update when dragging a cell downwards or to the right (also add fixed references, like $ function)
-- BUG: Something (CLion?) is creating a "Testing" folder on the root with every build
+- BUG: Something (CLion?) is creating a "Testing" folder on the root folder with every build

 # DONE

+- FEAT: Add < function
+- FEAT: Add > function
 - BUG: Cell does not check for numbers (expect_number)
 - BUG: More tests for and
 - BUG: More tests for or
 - BUG: More tests for if
 - REFA: Design: Function contexts are always calling extract_params_from_list, then execute_functions_and_extract_list_results
 - REFA: eval tests refactoring
 - BUG: gtest is creating a lib folder on the root with every build
 - BUG: Change name of tests executable